jubatistim/GoogleColabsGeneral/README.md

 ﻿# GoogleColabsGeneral

-This is a repo for all my Google Colabs that are no related to a specific project
+This is a repo for all my Google Colabs, generally used for training purposes, that are not related to a specific project